Colleges by Location

 The most recent data indicate that the acceptance rate for State University of New York at Oswego is 80%.

-According to the latest information, the freshman retention rate for State University of New York at Oswego is 70%.
+The most recent reported freshman retention rate for State University of New York at Oswego is 71%.

 Contact Information